What We Do

 Learn More

 There are millions of dollars and dozens of programs available to pay farmers for cover crops, wetlands, prairie, and more.
 With our tools, it doesn’t have to be confusing or overwhelming!
-We created a hub to learn about cost sharing and a web tool at costsharecompare.com to filter and compare cover crop programs.
+We created a hub to learn about cost share and to filter and compare programs.

 From small farms to large farms, row crops to livestock, and organic to traditional agriculture, and everything in between, we believe there is at least one more thing every farmer could do to improve water quality.
 IAWA provides information and resources for a suite of conservation practices so farmers can choose the best options for their unique farms.
 We also help organize and support field days.